 In the modal that opens, select First Name from the User Attribute list.
-Set the Condition to Matches, then set the value to
+Set the Condition to Contains, then set the value to

 ^$|^null$, which will check to see if the user attribute has no information stored against it.
 Click Save.

 Connect this check to the Start Sub Rule node, then select Sub Rule > Output Option and create a new output option called Name Provided.
 Connect this to the ‘Yes’ output of your user attribute check.
 In this journey, if a user has their First Name stored against their profile, they will bypass the Data Capture Wall.